-Here’s our take on how to wear lehenga saree in 11 suave ways.
-This handy list is for everyone and any occasion: formal office functions, bff’s wedding, intimate get-togethers and whatnot.
+Here’s our take on how to wear a lehenga style saree draping in 11 suave ways.
+This handy list is for everyone and any occasion: formal office functions, BFF’s wedding, intimate get-togethers, and whatnot.
 We’ve got you covered!

 1. Half saree lehenga with back pleats

 Starting our list with a bang!
 This is one unusually special lehenga style saree draping that calls on for some extra effort but the results are worth every bit.
 It starts with pleats on the pallu first, then taken to the back with a neat fall in the front, and again pleats are formed at the back as well as the front.
 A V-shape is created in the front, a standout body-flattering element.